dotnet/reproducible-builds/README.md

 This repo documents various MSBuild settings for reproducibilty, and providing a nuget package for enabling some of these setting.

-## DotNet.ReproducibleBuilds.Isolation Documentation and nuget package
+## DotNet.ReproducibleBuilds.Isolated Documentation and nuget package

 It's highly recommended that all projects enable these settings, either via adding this package or manually, as described in [Documentation/Reproducible-MSBuild](Documentation/Reproducible-MSBuild/README.md).